Traditional North East England Food & Classic Geordie Dishes

 The Food of North East England

-You will never find a North-Easterner who doesn’t love their food.
+The food of North East England is honest, hearty and rooted in the region’s working heritage.
 North East traditional food is good honest food which uses local ingredients and is full of flavour.
 It is food that comes from poverty, cooking for men working down a pit, in steelworks or building a ship.
 It was hard work, and they needed food, lots of it, and it had to be cheap.

 These traditional recipes use similar ingredients.
 Pork was the main source of meat; it was cheaper than beef or lamb.
 Stotties, big round flat breads, made sandwiches with a ham shank and pease pudding.
 Broth with vegetables would fill you up before the main meal.